frostbyte134/frostbyte134.github.io/_posts/2019-08-12-mixed-precision.markdown

 1. Porting the model to use the FP16 data type where appropriate
 2. Adding loss scaling to preserve small gradient values
     - values computed by large reductions should be left in FP32 (`bn` mean / variance)
+3. master copy of weights are maintained in FP32